 Then there are old bazaars and numerous shops selling artifacts from all over India.
 The miniature paintings and the silver jewelry are the probable items that you can buy.
 Do not forget to bargain as the first price quoted to you is definitely a tourist price.
 Especially if you have a camera hanging around your neck.
 Our guide told us that just like Jaipur is a Pink City, Jodhpur a blue one and Udaipur is a white city.
-In Udaipur, most people like to paint their houses white and that’s how it is a white city.
+Here, most people like to paint their houses white and that’s how it is a called White City.

 Udaipur is a perfect example of the tourism economy.
 It has converted all its old structures, old Havelis into heritage hotels.
 Owners are minting money from them.
 The whole city is geared up to handle tourists from every part of the world.
 No wonder it is home to some of the costliest properties in the world.
 Most old Havelis have been restored, with interestingly painted facades and aesthetically done courtyards.
-Most popular Udaipur hotels are housed in these Havelis.
+Most popular hotels are housed in these Havelis.

-Shops around the tourist area’s of Udaipur city are designed to handle international customers.
+Shops around the tourist area’s of the city are designed to handle international customers.
 They sell items from around India, most prominently the garments.
 There are a lot of tailor shops that keep the fabric.
 And they can make out any dress from your chosen material.
 Most ubiquitous are the western outfits with Indian fabrics.
-The shop owners are courteous and would willingly explain you the lineage of the merchandise that they are selling.
+The shop owners are courteous and would willingly explain to you the lineage of the merchandise that they are selling.
 You may be lost as an Indian if you try to find the local Rajasthani stuff including food.

 It’s a nice city to visit, with colors of royalty and grandeur all around.
 Preferably visit it during winters.
 You would enjoy it more.